jasonumiker/eks-quickstart/README.md

 Upgrade the control plane by changing `eks_version` at the top of `eks_cluster.py`.
 You can see what to put there by looking at the [CDK documentation for KubernetesVersion](https://docs.aws.amazon.com/cdk/api/latest/python/aws_cdk.aws_eks/KubernetesVersion.html).
 Then run `cdk deploy` - or let the CodeBuild GitOps provided in `cluster-codebuild` do it for you.

 Upgrade the worker nodes by updating `eks_node_ami_version` at the top of `cluster-bootstrap/eks_cluster.py` with the new version.
-You find the version to type there by searching for the AMI `amazon/amazon-eks-node` and then grabbing it from the end of the image name (start with the version number) as shown here:
+You find the version to type there in the [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) as shown here:
 ![](eks_ami_version.PNG)

 ## Upgrading an add-on